xglover410/module-ux-terry/README.md

 5. One final thing we'll go over is how to center a div.
 It's one of the most popular CSS questions that you'll encounter on the interview trail after Codesmith.
 Currently there are two headers in our applications: one containing a h1 tag and another a h2 tag.
 After setting the height of headers to 100px, how would you go about centering the h1 and h2 tags in their parent header div using flexbox?

 ### Incorporate Sass
 Now that we've learned how to do basic layout with grid and flexbox, I'll guide you through the process of adding Sass to your project.
-I have already installed the modern Sass compiler and sass-loader and modified the webpack config for you.
-All you need to do is
+The Sass compiler is already installed, so all you need to do is

 1. Change the style.css file to style.scss.